sachinkr91/api-rest-meetings/libs/javascript/README.md

 var api = new BlueJeansOnVideoRestApi.AuthenticationApi()

+var userId = 56; // {Number} The ID of the user of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var grantRequestClient = new BlueJeansOnVideoRestApi.GrantRequestClient(); // {GrantRequestClient} Contains information about the type of grant you are requesting.
+var application = new BlueJeansOnVideoRestApi.Application(); // {Application} The information about the new client application.

 var callback = function(error, data, response) {